o3de/o3de.org/content/docs/user-guide/assets/pipeline/asset-type-adding.md

 ### 1. Create an AssetData Type

-To represent an image that is usable in\-memory for your asset, derive a class from `AZ::Data::AssetData`.
-You do not load the asset from the `AssetData`\-derived class.
+To represent an image that is usable in-memory for your asset, derive a class from `AZ::Data::AssetData`.
+You do not load the asset from the `AssetData`-derived class.
 Instead, the class actually represents your asset in memory, and the game uses it directly for processing.
 When you request the asset from `AssetManager`, the asset manager reference counts it, and the asset class is shared by any consumer of the asset.
 When you create an asset class, keep in mind the following:
-+ You can place `AssetData`\-derived classes in gems.
++ You can place `AssetData`-derived classes in gems.
 + Your asset class must have an AZ\_RTTI declaration, including a UUID for the class's type.
 The UUID that you use for this type is actually the asset type that it represents.
 The UUID matches the type that you use in your asset builder or your copy rule.
-+ While an `AssetData`\-derived class typically contains asset data that it stores in memory and that you use at run time, this is not a requirement.
-If you have special requirements (like third\-party considerations), your class can simply provide a handle to a foreign system that contains the asset data.
++ While an `AssetData`-derived class typically contains asset data that it stores in memory and that you use at run time, this is not a requirement.
+If you have special requirements (like third-party considerations), your class can simply provide a handle to a foreign system that contains the asset data.
 + For an example class that derives from `Az::Data::AssetData`, see the `ScriptCanvasAsset` class in the O3DE code at `Gems\ScriptCanvas\Code\Editor\Include\ScriptCanvas\Assets\ScriptCanvasAsset.h`.

 #### Asset Instances and Asset Data

 It is important to understand the difference between asset `instances` and asset `data`.

-An `AssetData`\-derived class contains the asset data that is shared among instances that use that data.
+An `AssetData`-derived class contains the asset data that is shared among instances that use that data.
 Data that is specific to an instance should live in the instance itself.
 For example, an animation asset usually contains actual animation curves and samples.
 Only one such asset is loaded even if many characters use the animation.
 However, each character instance has an additional block of data that keeps track of the frame that the animation is on for the instance.

 `AssetData` objects are not immutable, and often change over time.
 For example, textures can load higher level of detail (LOD) objects, and procedural meshes or textures can change over time.
 However, all instances that use an asset get the same pointer to the asset and therefore change when the asset changes.
 This is also true when instances have a pointer to an asset in a foreign system.

 ### 2. Create an Asset Handler

 You write an asset handler to read assets from buffer and convert them into your `AssetData` type.
 Only one such handler generally exists for each type of asset.
-The asset handler class is your asset factory for that type of asset because it can create and destroy your `AssetData`\-derived class.
+The asset handler class is your asset factory for that type of asset because it can create and destroy your `AssetData`-derived class.
 The `AssetHandler` is a singleton instance whose functions are called in asynchronous job threads.

 **Note**
 You can place asset handlers in gems.
 For information on adding code to gems, see [Using Gems to Add C++ Code to a O3DE Game](/docs/userguide/components/entity-system-pg-gems-code.md).